Chapter Five

 "That sounds good," Dinah says, "and whenever we have the time, we will look for mother and father.
 Today, We should spend the afternoon looking for mother and father, we will come home, eat dinner, and I will go to work."

-With that, we left the house once again and decided to go to father's workplace.
-Father works at a bank in Roath, a few miles north of Splott and Adamsdown.
+With that, we leave the house once again and decide to go to Father's workplace.
+Father works at a bank in Roath, just north of Splott and Adamsdown.
 I have only ever been to his workplace once or twice, and I'm not even sure exactly what he does there.
 I can only hope that it will lead us to some answers.

-I look down at the shiny wooden floor, curiously observing how the wood might have been constructed, when I hear a door open and heavy footsteps come toward us.
+I look down at the shiny wooden floor, curiously observing how the wood might have been constructed when I hear a door open and heavy footsteps approach us.

 "I was told that there were some young ladies who wished to speak with me," the voice says.
-I look up at him, to see a clean, middle aged looking man wearing a suit with his dark hair combed back.
-He definitely looks high status.
+I look up at him, to see a clean, middle-aged man wearing a suit with his dark hair combed back; he looks high-status.

-"Ah, yes," Dinah stands up, holding out her hand to shake, "I am Dinah Evans, and these are my younger sisters, Jane, and Ruby.
+"Ah, yes," Dinah stands up, "I am Dinah Evans, and these are my younger sisters, Jane, and Ruby.
 Our father works for you."

-The man nods his head and lets out a sigh, "you must be John's children.
+The man nods his head, "you must be John's children.
 My name is James Wright."

-"Yes," I answer, "we have quite important matters to discuss regarding our father."
+"Yes," I answer, "we have the utmost important matters to discuss regarding our father."

 "In that case," Mr. Wright replies, "We should discuss this in my office."

-We go inside his large office, with an extensive number of windows and bookshelves.
+We go inside his large office, which has an abundance of windows and bookshelves.
 He sits at a desk, and Dinah and I sit as well, and Ruby finds a chair behind us.

 "It appears," Dinah begins solemnly, "that our parents have gone missing.
 They left last night and never came back.
-We would like to know if he had any unusual behaviour of the sort while at work."
+We would like to know if he had displayed any unusual behaviour while at work."

 "Oh dear," Mr. Wright sighs, "I am very sorry to hear it.
 Your father was a hard-working man."